RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

     - slot{"onboarding": true}
     <B> And have you built a contextual assistant or a bot before?
 <U> nah
     <B> Alright, I'll briefly explain the components that make up Rasa then.
 Rasa Open Source is a machine learning framework for automated text and voice-based conversations.
 Rasa X is a tool that helps you build, improve, and deploy AI Assistants that are powered by the Rasa Open Source framework.
-Would you like to know more about Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> not really
     <B> You can click here if you want to go to the next step to try out Rasa Open Source.
 ## not new to rasa + not interested in products